 After conclusion of the programme , a meeting with all the GBs and public leaders

-was also held at Wakka, where-
+was also held at Wakka, where-in various security and welfare related issues were

-ITANAGAR, Sep 13: The United Siang Progressive Alliance (USPA) has appealed to the state Govt to take bold initiative against the repeated bandh call at Pasighat town
+state Govt to take bold initiative against the repeated bandh call at Pasighat town

 Indian vultures and its future

 Diclofenac was banned for use by vets and farmers in 2006 because of its effect on

 on its manufacture introduced in India in 2008.
 But a survey has confirmed conservationists’

 Despite advances in captive breeding, conservationists warn the birds’ future in

 Three species of vulture native to India have suffered rapid population crashes since

-the 1990s: the Indian vulture (Gyps indicus), slender-
+the 1990s: the Indian vulture (Gyps indicus), slender-billed vulture (Gyps tenuirostris)

 But the findings also highlighted some hope for saving the vultures from extinction.